 As part of its overall objective to support the Government in curtailing gender-based violence, UNDP, in collaboration with the Academy for Training of Judges and Public Prosecutors, supported the training of 126 judges and prosecutors on how to avoid gender bias while assessing cases of domestic violence.
 To create a better picture for these officials on the ordeals of victims, UNDP included video testimonials from victims into the training curricula.
 Two women who had initiated court proceedings on domestic violence - one in criminal law and the other in civil law - talked about the attitudes of the officials involved in the respective judicial processes.
 In their testimonies, they highlighted possible areas where improvements should be made from the perspective of victims.
-Both stories were accompanied by video-narratives of two judges who highlighted the specificities of the two cases and provided an overview of the overall criminal justice system and its importance in reducing violence against women.23 of domestic violence especially high.24 Sexual violence is typically escalated in conflict situations, and in several countries in the region, such as the Western Balkans, women and girls have been disproportionately affected by, and still suffer from, the legacy of conflict-related sexual violence.
+Both stories were accompanied by video-narratives of two judges who highlighted the specificities of the two cases and provided an overview of the overall criminal justice system and its importance in reducing violence against women.

+An innovative tool developed by UNDP helps citizens communicate their priorities to local decision-makers.
+UNDP in The former Yugoslav Republic of Macedonia of domestic violence especially high.
+Sexual violence is typically escalated in conflict situations, and in several countries in the region, such as the Western Balkans, women and girls have been disproportionately affected by, and still suffer from, the legacy of conflict-related sexual violence.